abarajithan11/abarajithan11/README.md

 ### Hey 👋, I'm [Aba](https://www.linkedin.com/in/abarajithan11/)

-I'm an electronics graduate, currently working as a junior lecturer at [University of Moratuwa](https://uom.lk/), Sri Lanka and a former research intern at [CSIRO, Australia](https://www.csiro.au/).
-Besides research, I enjoy teaching, food and backpacking.
+I'm an electronics graduate, currently working as an RTL Design Engineer at [Lemurian Labs](https://www.lemurianlabs.com), consultant at [University of Moratuwa](https://uom.lk/), Sri Lanka and I'm a former research intern at [CSIRO, Australia](https://www.csiro.au/).
+Besides digital circuit design, I enjoy teaching, food and backpacking.

-**Personal facts:**
+**About Me:**

-- I recently conducted a free, open and independant hands-on webminar: __Digital Circuit Design, Simulation and Synthesis with SystemVerilog__.
+- Last November, I conducted a free, open and independant hands-on webminar: __Digital Circuit Design, Simulation and Synthesis with SystemVerilog__.
   - It was widely successful, over 170 attended from over 9 institutes in Sri Lanka, India and Sweden.
-  - [Zoom recording](http://dms.uom.lk/s/wdRSTcFoHXkSTy7) was downloaded over 782 times in two days
+  - [Zoom recording](http://dms.uom.lk/s/wdRSTcFoHXkSTy7) was downloaded over 1500 times.
-  - Feedback about the [content, visuals](http://bit.ly/sv-slides) and teaching style was overwhelmingly positive.
+  - [Feedback](https://bit.ly/sv-feedback) about the [content, visuals](http://bit.ly/sv-slides) and teaching style was overwhelmingly positive.
 I'm so happy about this 😄.
 - 🔭 I’m currently working on:
-  - Implementing SKLT on a ZYNQ PSoC
+  - Kraken: a bufferless, efficient, multi-mode inference engine (VLSI)
   - Vision based traffic analytics startup
-  - Multi mode inference engine design (VLSI)
   - Accelerating modified YOLOv2 in Z7045, with 30 FPS (target) at 250 MHz
-- 🤔 I’m looking for help with ZYNQ progamming
+- 🤔 I’m looking for help with VLSI memory compilers
 - 📫 You can find me on: [Facebook](https://www.facebook.com/abarajithan11/)
 - 💬 Ask me about FPGAs, processor design, CNN inference
 - 😄 Pronouns: digital designer, backpacker, foodie...

 **Projects:**

+- Kraken: An optimized dataflow & accelerator for convolutions, fully-connected layers and matrix multiplications
+  - Research paper (ongoing) - private repo
+  - Python, C++, SystemVerilog, ZYNQ, Cadence Genus, ARM Artisan, LaTeX, Inkscape
 - Missing Semester
   - An initiative I have started at my department, to conduct hands-on webminars to familarize students with tools and languages.
   - Free and open to anyone willing to learn